-This Week in Petroleum History, October 24 to October 30
+This Week in Petroleum History, October 23 to October 29

-October 26, 1970 – Joe Roughneck Statue dedicated in Texas
+October 26, 1970 – Joe Roughneck Statue

+Governor Preston Smith of Texas dedicated a “Joe Roughneck” statue in Boonsville on the 20th anniversary of a giant natural gas field discovery there.
 In 1950, the Lone Star Gas Company Vaught No. 1 well discovered the Boonsville field, which produced 2.5 billion cubic feet of natural gas over the next 20 years.
 By 2001 the field reached production of 3.1 trillion cubic feet of gas from 3,500 wells.

-Joe Roughneck began life in the 1950s as a character in Lone Star Steel Company advertising.
-He was soon adopted by the industry.
-A bronze Joe Roughneck bust has been awarded since 1955 at the annual Chief Roughneck Award ceremony of the Independent Petroleum Association of America (IPAA).
+“Joe Roughneck” began as a character in Lone Star Steel Company advertising in the 1950s.
+A bronze bust has been awarded every year since 1955 at the annual Chief Roughneck Award ceremony of the Independent Petroleum Association of America (IPAA).

 In addition to the Boonsville monument, Joe’s rugged mug today sits atop three different Texas oilfield monuments: Joinerville (1957), Conroe (1957) and Kilgore (1986).
 Learn more in Meet Joe Roughneck.